Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 : The value MUST be *true* to support the *request_uri* request parameter.

 `credential_supported`
-: Boolean value indicating that the Issuing Authority supports the credential issuance flow.
+: Boolean value indicating that the Issuing-Authority supports the credential issuance flow.